forcedotcom/source-tracking/README.md

 ## TODO

+consolidate the conflict logic into SourceTracking.
+Should return a ChangeResult[] of the conflicts so commands can display.

 after pushing ebikes (testProj) the remote changes are showing in source tracking (they should have been polled for and retrieved!)

 can migrate maxRevision.json to its new home

 integration testing

+why does push take so long?

 Push can have partial successes and needs a proper status code ex: